pivot-access-ltd/bma-offline-docs/src/how-to-install-maas-5128.md

 ```

 [note]
-If you're upgrading from MAAS version 2.8 or lower to version 3.2: While the following procedures should work, note that they are untested.
+If you're upgrading from MAAS version 2.8 or lower to version 3.2, please remember: While the following procedures should work, note that they are untested.
 Use at your own risk.
 Start by making a verifiable backup; see step 1, below.
 [/note]

 1. Back up your MAAS server completely; the tools and media are left entirely to your discretion.
 Just be sure that you can definitely restore your previous configuration, should this procedure fail to work correctly.